The first step to admission is to attend an information session.

-For the fall 2014 class, applications will be available in December 2013 online and at your home college.
+For each fall admission, applications will be available on December 1 online and at your home college.
 If application deadline falls on a weekend, then applications will be accepted until the close of business on the next business day.

 - We give first consideration for selection to candidates whose resident address is in the service areas of their home colleges.

 - Students who are conditionally accepted into the PTA program must submit proof of CPR, a complete health examination record and criminal background check.

 Admission / Academic Requirements

 Please note: Selection criteria have been revised!
 Please review the admissions information carefully.